Key takeaways

 What is happening on Stage 3?

-- You get a demo at the end of each sprint, ensuring that everything goes as planned and seeing the intermediate results of the development process.
+Essentially, we pick out a single feature for a 2-week sprint.
+You get a demo at the end of each sprint, ensuring that everything goes as planned, while you keep getting the intermediate results of the development process.
+During that time, we develop it from start to finish.
+This way, we always meet our deadlines.

 Every time the development team builds a new feature, QA engineers start searching for bugs, so that programmers can fix it.